KrisnaSantosa15/chillmind-webapp/README.md

    ```

 3. Set up environment variables
-   Create a `.env.local` file in the root directory with the following variables:
+   Create a `.env` file in the root directory with the following variables:
    ```
-   # Gemini API Configuration
-   GEMINI_API_KEY=your_gemini_api_key_here
-   GEMINI_SYSTEM_INSTRUCTION="You are an AI assistant for ChillMind, a mental wellness platform for students..."

    # Firebase Configuration (Client-side)
    NEXT_PUBLIC_FIREBASE_API_KEY=your_api_key
    NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN=your_auth_domain